McDefault/Docker-MongoDB-Replica-set/README.md

 # MongoDB Replica set
-#### How to deploy a high available mongoDB Replica set (Cluster) on Docker Swarm and Docker Compose.
-Including authentication
+### How to deploy a high available mongoDB Repica set (Cluster) on Docker Swarm and Docker Compose.
+Including authentication.

 #### Stack:
 - `mongoDB 5.0.9`